You are here

-- If you don't have access to a video / TV you can do a 'low-tech' version of this activity by cutting pictures out of a magazine.
+- If you aren't able to play a video clip, you can do a 'low-tech' version of this activity by cutting pictures out of a magazine.
 Be sure to cut out enough for half the class to each have a picture and have a few extras to spare.

 - Put the students into pairs, one police officer and one witness, and have the witness from each pair come to the front of the class.

 - Give each one a picture of a person to look at.
 Tell them that the person in the picture is a criminal.
 They shouldn't let anyone else see the picture.

 - Once they've had a couple of minutes to look at the picture, take all the pictures back and then send the witnesses back to their seats.

 - Their partner, the police officer, then has to ask questions and make notes so that they build up some idea of what the person in the picture looks like.

 - Once they have their description, put all the pictures on the floor at the front of the class and get the police officers to come to the front of the class and see if they can find the picture that the witness described.

 - You should make sure that the witnesses remain silent until all the police officers have 'arrested' the picture of their choice.

 - You can then try this again reversing the roles this time.
 This gives the students a chance to learn from any mistakes they may have made the first time round.

-You can make the activity more difficult by selecting pictures of people who look more similar (same age / sex etc.) or easier by having a greater range of people.
+You can make the activity more difficult by selecting pictures of people who look similar, or easier by having a greater range of people.